FlorisDeVries/Auto-Birthdays/README.md

 ## 📅 Month Filtering

 To improve performance and reduce the risk of timeouts, this filter can be used to process contacts in smaller groups.
 You can optionally filter which contacts are processed based on the month of their birthday.

+> **⏱️ EXECUTION TIME LIMIT**
+> Google Apps Script has a **6-minute maximum execution time**.
+If you have many contacts, the script may timeout before completing.
+Use month filtering to process contacts in smaller batches, or simply re-run the script to continue where it left off.

 ### How to Use Month Filtering